-This is the Council's first corporate plan and will shape our work in future years.
-However, it is not set in stone and will change and flex to capitalise on opportunities, meet the changing needs of our residents and meet the challenges that we may encounter.
+This corporate plan is not set in stone and will change and flex to capitalise on opportunities, meet the changing needs of our residents and meet the challenges that we may encounter.

 Highlights include:

 Set up and operated a safe, effective and efficient Council in its inaugural period.